fossgis/3dmr/README.rst

    Download the appropriate binary release from the `KhronosGroup glTF-Validator releases <https://github.com/KhronosGroup/glTF-Validator/releases/>`_ page and extract the .tar.xz release into a dedicated folder.

-   Then either:

-   Add the directory containing the binary release to your `PATH`, or

    .. code-block:: bash

       mkdir /path/to/gltf_validator